by John Clayson

 More about Railway Signalling

-Railway Signalling is a complex yet fascinating subject both historically and technically.
+Railway Signalling is a complex yet fascinating subject, both historically and technically.
 There are some excellent websites which explain the general principles in simple steps using illustrations and animations, yet also cover the fine detail.
-Their authors are far more knowledgeable about signalling than we are, so we have concentrated here specifically on Grantham interest and content.
+Their authors are far more knowledgeable about signalling than we are, so we have concentrated in Tracks through Grantham specifically on Grantham interest and content.
 Here are some links you may find useful as 'background reading'.